kennyfraser/wp-sync-test/_pages/auto-command-line.md

     **resolvers**

-    :   Specify a JSON-formatted list of DNS servers for your DCOS host nodes.
-You must include the escape characters (`\`) as shown in the template.
+    :   Specify a YAML-formatted list of DNS resolvers for your DCOS cluster nodes.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.
+If you have no internal hostnames to resolve, you can set this to a public nameserver like Google or AWS.
+In the example file above, the Google DNS servers are specified (`8.8.8.8` and `8.8.4.4`).

         *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.